barryclark/jekyll-now/_posts/2019-03-27-illustrated-word2vec.md

 <br />

 But in practice, the model doesn't output only one word.
-It actually outputs a probability score for all the words it knows (the model's "vocabulary", which can be range from a few thousand to over a million words).
+It actually outputs a probability score for all the words it knows (the model's "vocabulary", which can range from a few thousand to over a million words).
 The keyboard application then has to find the words with the highest scores, and present those to the user.

 <br />